-In this study, the goal of the swarm is to play a minimal naming game while identifying and exploiting either of two resources (referred to as resource A and resource B) placed at the opposite side of a home area (referred to as nest, see Figure~ \ref{fig:arena}).
-The environment is a 2D infinite plane without obstacles, and all areas have circular shape with radius $R = \unit[0.3]{m}$.
-Each resource is located at the same distance $d = \unit[2.5]{m}$ from the nest.
+In this study, the goal of the swarm is to play a MNG while identifying and exploiting either of two sources (referred to as source A and source B) placed at the opposite side of a home area (referred to as nest, see Figure~\ref{fig:arena}).
+The environment is a 2D infinite plane without obstacles, and both nest and sources have circular shape with radius $R = \unit[0.3]{m}$.
+Each source is located at the same distance $d = \unit[2.5]{m}$ from the nest.